Martin Wows NAMM 2020 with the Ultramodern SC-13E

 I have been imagining something along the lines of a long-scale mahogany custom with a Sitka top to serve as the TSP’s companion.
 But now the SC-13E has given me a lot more to consider.
 The 13-fret design and totally free cutaway, along with the new neck profile, well, it adds up to a very attractive offering to be sure.

-Not your grandad’s Martin, the SC-13E is an ultramodern acoustic-electric guitar of tremendous versatility and unmatched player comfort.
-Its advanced ergonomic design is ideal for extended playing sessions, and its innovative shape and bracing create a satisfying tonal balance that is good for countless musical styles.
+Not your grandad’s Martin, the SC-13E is an ultramodern acoustic-electric guitar of tremendous versatility and unmatched ergonomic ease.
+Its advanced shape and cutting-edge technology achieve an effortless playability that is ideal for lengthy practice and performance sessions, while creating a satisfying tonal balance that is good for countless musical styles.
 There is little wonder it has created so much buzz and that its popularity grows as guitarists learn firsthand how it lives up to its reputation.